yunusey/LaTeXTemplate/README.md

 You can fork the repository and quickly begin using it.
 If you are a student like me and you are writing your assignments in $\LaTeX$, you can create a folder inside the root, named `./MyClass`, copy the template using `cp ./Template/template.tex ./MyClass/MyAssignment.tex`, and begin writing.
 After you are done, just push your changes and you will see (under Actions in your repository) that the build started.
 Once it is done building, you can download your artifacts or read it on GitHub by switching to `artifacts`.

 ## Why Automated Builds? ⚙️
-I write my assignments and sometimes take my notes in $\LaTeX$, because the result it amazing and I really like it, and feel the need to take a look at my notes/assignments whenever I need them.
+I write my assignments and sometimes take my notes in $\LaTeX$ and feel the need to take a look at my notes/assignments whenever I feel so.
 Using this integrated setup, whenever I make changes to something, GitHub actions builds my project and pushes the artifacts to the `artifacts` branch.
-So, I can always read them, from my phone or any other device that is able to connect to internet.
+So, I can always read them, from my phone or any other device that is able to connect to the internet.

 ## Why Nix? ❄️
-I am a NixOS user and really love Nix package manager.
+I am a NixOS user and really like [Nix package manager](https://github.com/NixOS/nixpkgs).
 I think it does an awesome job on managing $\LaTeX$ dependencies as well!
+Also, I want to see which packages I am using in my project so that I can diagnose any possible problems easily.

 ### Adding new fonts 🔤
 You can add new fonts to use in your $\LaTeX$ project.
 To do so, open [your flake file](./flake.nix), you are going to see the following line: